movementlabsxyz/movement-docs/docs/devs/followerNode_from_docker_file.md

 ./restoration.sh
 ```

 The restoration should start.
-It take around 1 hour depending on the speed of the hard drive and network.
+It can take around 1 hour depending on the speed of the hard drive and network.

-At the end of the restoration the script restart the node.
+At the end of the restoration the script will restart the node.

 The node should sync with the leader node.